Canistel

 Perennial

 Canistel is the egg-yolk fruit: sweet, mealy, and deeply tropical — not a crisp apple moment.
 Small evergreen tree, latex in the sap like its sapote cousins.
-In subtropical and tropical Americas it is a gamble outside the warmest 10b pockets and greenhouse ego; one hard freeze on young wood ends the season's optimism. ☀️💧 Sun and Water Requirements: - Full sun for flowering and fruit set once established. - Deep, rich, well-drained soil; steady moisture in growth, less when cool. - Wind break helps young trees; salt not its favorite neighbor. ✂️ Methods to Propagate: - Seeds: fresh seed germinates erratically but works for backyard trials. - Grafting onto related sapote rootstocks is the commercial reliability path. - Air layering: possible on mature branches with patience and humidity.
+In subtropical and tropical Americas it is a gamble outside the warmest 10b pockets and greenhouse ego; one hard freeze on young wood ends the season's optimism.
+Full sun for flowering and fruit set once established.
+Deep, rich, well-drained soil; steady moisture in growth, less when cool.
+Wind break helps young trees; salt not its favorite neighbor.
+Seeds: fresh seed germinates erratically but works for backyard trials.
+Grafting onto related sapote rootstocks is the commercial reliability path.
+Air layering: possible on mature branches with patience and humidity.
+Canistel: pick when color, aroma, and a gentle yield to pressure agree for that species -- impatient fruit keeps starch, latex, or both.
+Clip clusters with clean tools; shallow trays beat deep piles that bruise the optimistic bottom layer.
+Rain splits thin skins -- pick before monsoon weeks if weather apps cooperate.

 Good Neighbors